Skip to content

 • Server URL: https://api.originalvoices.ai/mcp/sse

-• Authentication: Bearer token with your API key
+• Authentication: Api-Key or OAuth Bearer token

 Available Tools